‘This Is Us’ reveals the truth behind Randall’s birth mother

 The episode, simply named, “Birth Mother” is sure to provide some emotional answers, as well as create new questions, all while taking the characters on a surprising path full of plot twists and life-changing revelations.

-Watch “This Is Us,” tonight on NBC4 at 9 p.m. right after an all-new “Zoey’s Extraordinary Playlist” at 8 p.m.
+Watch “This Is Us,” tonight on KFOR at 8 p.m. right after an all-new “Zoey’s Extraordinary Playlist” at 9 p.m.